astronomer/docs/astro/executors.md

 #### Example: Set CPU or memory limits and requests

 One of the most common use cases for customizing a Kubernetes worker Pod is to request a specific amount of resources for a task.
-When requesting resources, make sure that your requests don't exceed the available resources in your current [Pod worker node type](#change-the-pod-worker-node-type).
+When requesting resources, make sure that your requests don't exceed the resource limits in your [default Pod](#configure-the-default-kubernetes-pod).

 The following example shows how you can use a `pod_override` configuration in your DAG code to request custom resources for a task: